alinex/node-report/README.md

     <!-- {p:.center} -->

-The second example specifies the prviouse <p> tag and sets the style class '.center' for it.
+The second example specifies the previouse &lt;p> tag and sets the style class '.center' for it.